cwcyau/hdruk-phd-handbook/course_docs/programme/progression.md

 1. The primary supervisor should be an academic staff member of the university at which the student is registered, with a contract of employment that extends beyond the end of study period for the student.
 They would also commit to delivering at least one day per year of material within the first-year training programme for each cohort of students.
 2. We strongly encourage the inclusion of early-career academics and colleagues from other institutions as members of supervisory teams.
 3. The summary of the proposed area of work should be a plan rather than a prescription, setting specific initial objectives and broad later lines of inquiry.
-It should give sufficient detail to confirm that it falls with the scope of the HDRUK PhD programme, i.e. has the potential for methodological innovation and substantive application.
+It should give sufficient detail to confirm that it falls with the scope of the HDR UK PhD programme, i.e. has the potential for methodological innovation and substantive application.

 ## The Proposal